 Identifying the signs of clergy sexual misconduct (CSM)/adult clergy sexual abuse (ACSA) can be difficult for victims.
 This is because the church is meant to be a safe place, and clergy are obligated to have the best interests of their congregants in mind.
 When the sacred trust between a spiritual leader and follower is broken due to sexual advances on the part of the leader, confusion and disbelief are often natural responses.

 Victims may experience self-blame, questioning whether they inadvertently "led on" their pastor, misinterpreted the leader's actions, or are perhaps making too much of the unwanted behavior.
 They may even be led to believe that the behavior is not wrong but is instead “God’s will,” despite the obvious sinful nature of the interactions.

 These feelings of bewilderment, along with guilt, are oftentimes some of the first signs that CSM is occurring.
-If you are experiencing these feelings after a subtle or overt sexual encounter with a member of clergy, please know that these feelings of confusion are normal and you can find the clarity you need, but not by seeking counsel from the leader making sexual advances.
+If you are experiencing these feelings after a subtle or overt sexual encounter with a member of the clergy, please know that these feelings of confusion are normal, and you can find the clarity you need, but not by seeking counsel from the leader making sexual advances.
 You need an outside source to get answers and the help you need to distance yourself from the leader and find healing.